“You’ll get bored of San Francisco one day,” E said as we drove into the city for the third time.

 An old man carrying grocery bags standing near a mural of Chinatown depicting old Chinatown, while a tourist snaps a picture.

 San Francisco Chinatown’s residents came from Guangdong province to work as coolies and business owners, or to strike rich in the gold rush.
-Much later on, many Hong Kong immigrants came here as well, so the people here speak mostly in Cantonese.
+Much later on, many Hong Kong immigrants came here as well, so the people here speak mostly Cantonese.

 One of the main streets, which had many souvenir and clothing shops.
 Some of the T-shirts/sweaters were expensive so we didn’t get any.
 The magnets were cheap though.